 Sedum polytrichoides subsp. polytrichoides, Sedum kiusianum, Sedum yabeanum, Sedum coreense, Sedum lepidopodum

-Sedum polytrichoides is a low-growing, mat-forming, evergreen, perennial succulent with ascending slender densely leafy stems.
-The leaves are alternate, linear-lanceolate to oblong and up to 0.6 inch (2 cm) long.
+Sedum polytrichoides is a mat-forming succulent with slender, ascending, densely leafy stems.
+Leaves are alternate, linear-lanceolate to oblong, and up to 0.6 inches (2 cm) long.
 Flowering stems are slender, woody, ascending, branched from the base, up to 4 inches (10 cm) long, and more remotely leafy than the sterile stems.
-The flowers are small, star-shaped and yellow in color.
+Flowers are small, star-shaped, and yellow.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).